shanebrown120/n8n-youtube-video-summarizer/README.md

 - **RSS Node:** Polls your chosen YouTube channel every 30–60 minutes for new videos.
 Setting a polling interval of at least 30 minutes is recommended, as YouTube captions may not be immediately available after a video is posted.
 - **Remove Duplicate Node:** Prevents redundant summaries by checking if a video has already been processed.
 Only new videos proceed further in the workflow.
-- **HTTP Request Node (Apify):** Scrapes YouTube captions using Apify’s 'Youtube Transcripts' actor (`karamelo/youtube-transcripts`).
+- **Apify Node:** Scrapes YouTube captions using Apify’s 'Youtube Transcripts' actor (`karamelo/youtube-transcripts`).
 With a free Apify account, you get ~$5 credit monthly, enough for ~714 transcripts.
 - **Code Node:** Cleans up the scraped captions for better grammar, punctuation, and readability before summarization.
 - **AI Agent Node:** Processes cleaned captions via Google Gemini’s chat model (free) and generates a concise summary.
 - **Telegram Node:** Sends the AI-generated summary directly to you in Telegram for quick updates on new content.